p3o-wiki/p3o-wiki.github.io/src/routes/pages/equipment_rarities.md

 ### [Ultimate](./equipment.md#ultimate)

+Not Upgradeable.
 Drops with very a low chance from **Pink Jeweled** chests, the higher the chest level the higher the chance!
 Will always be the best equipment.

 ### [Relics](./equipment.md#relic)

 New items with special powers!
 Can be found at the end of some floors or quests.
-Can't be found in chests.
+Can't be found in chests, it's stats scale with unit level.

 ## Tips